rymdport/portal/README.md

 # Portal

-Portal is a Go wrapper around the [XDG Desktop Protocol](https://flatpak.github.io/xdg-desktop-portal/) DBUS API.
+Portal is a Go wrapper around the [XDG Desktop Protocol](https://flatpak.github.io/xdg-desktop-portal/) D-Bus API.
 This allows the code to request information from the user through the help of the desktop environment even when running inside a sandbox like Flatpak.
 As such, it is possible to easily open file dialogs, links and send notifications to the user in a way that integrates well with the desktop environment.